spine/hem/README.md

     hem watch -t

 Will run tests as test files are updated.
 Testacular makes it smart.
 Only previously failing tests run.
 If there were no previously failing tests all will run.
-Default is to run tests in a new Chrome window, Firefox, Phantom or some others can be used as well.
+Default is to run tests in a new Chrome window.
+Firefox, Phantom or some others can be used as well.

     hem server

-will watch and comile jasmine tests, but you will have to go to localhost:9294/test (or whereever you configured hem to run...) and manually trigger page tests to run.
+will watch and compile jasmine tests, but you will have to go to localhost:9294/test (or whereever you configured hem to run...) and manually trigger page tests to run.

 #TODO